 Many accountants and accounting students don’t have any first-hand auditing experience when they decide to sit for the CPA Exam, so if this describes you, you’re not alone!
 Current auditors will have a head start, but it’s nothing that can’t be overcome with determined, disciplined studying.

-The AUD section tends to be “middle-of-the-road” as far as CPA Exam difficulty is concerned, with pass rates hovering around 53% in 2020.
-FAR had the lowest average pass rate at 50%, and BEC had the highest at 65%.
-While the REG section also tends to hover around 50%, last year it jumped up to 56%, rivaling BEC’s high pass rate.
+The AUD section tends to be on the upper end of the scale as far as CPA Exam difficulty is concerned, with pass rates hovering around 48%.
+FAR had the lowest average pass rate at almost 45%.
+While the REG section historically tended to hover around 50%, in 2021 it jumped to almost 60%, REG’s pass rate continues to rise.
 These percentages shift a bit from year to year, but the CPA Exam sections’ relative difficulties historically have followed this trend.

 Take a more detailed look at CPA Exam pass rates, including seasonal trends.